 Group Instructor Certifications

-That is, if you have any other credible credentials in health and fitness.
+That is if you have any other credible credentials in health and fitness.

-A lot of the skills, tactics, and strategies you will need to employ as a group trainer require some form of specialized learning.
+Many skills, tactics, and strategies you will need to employ as a group trainer require some form of specialized learning.

 This rings true when looking at specialized systems like CrossFit, Yoga, Zumba, or combat sports.

 In recognition of this, many of the top fitness certification agencies have group fitness certifications on offer.

 My top picks regarding comprehensive group fitness instructor certifications are NASM, ACE, AFAA, and ISSA.

 These certs give you the skills for a general approach to training groups of individuals.